readonlynux/microg-flasher/README.md

 This version is the Play Store version (without microG companion).

-# 🪛 How to build it?

-## 🛠️ Pre-requirement

-- 1️⃣ File Manager (such as Material Files, ZArchiver etc.)

-This is included in the [documentation](docs/build.md).

 ## ⬇️ Includes

 - [microG Services](https://github.com/microg/GmsCore)
 - [microG Services Framework](https://github.com/microg/GsfProxy)

 > 📌 [Download Here](https://github.com/readonlynux/microg-flasher/releases/latest)

+# 🪛 How to build it?

+## 🛠️ Pre-requirements

+- 1️⃣ File Manager (such as Material Files, ZArchiver etc.)

+This is included in the [documentation](docs/build.md).